tshoniunathi/AWS-ReStart-Journey/README.md

 - Build DevOps automation projects

 ## 🤝Contributions
-This is  a personal learning repo, but i am open to suggestions, resources and tips.
+This is  a personal learning repo, but I am open to suggestions, resources and tips.

 ## 📧 Contact
-- **GitHub**: _tshoniunathi_
 - **email**: tshomiunathi@gmail.com